xSooDx/xsoodx.github.com/projects/shipJam.md

 Out of the 3 approaches we took, mine showed the best results and was used as our final submission for the jam.

 While the trained AI was not hard to beat, it still posed a challenge if you attempted to be cocky against it.
+(Red is Human, Blue is AI Agent)

 <video autoplay muted loop class="post-video">
       <source src="/assets/media/shipjam_gameplay_vid.mp4" type="video/mp4">